Yesterday (song): Recording

-The track was recorded at Abbey Road Studios on 14 June 1965, immediately following the taping of "I'm Down", and four days before McCartney's 23rd birthday.
+The track was recorded at Abbey Road Studios on 14 June 1965, immediately following the taping of "I'm Down" and four days before McCartney's 23rd birthday.
 There are conflicting accounts of how the song was recorded.
 Some sources state that McCartney and the other Beatles tried a variety of instruments, including drums and an organ, and that George Martin later persuaded them to allow McCartney to play his Epiphone Texan steel-string acoustic guitar, later overdubbing a string quartet for backup.
 Regardless, none of the other band members were included in the final recording.

 McCartney performed two takes of "Yesterday" on 14 June 1965.
 Take 2 was deemed better and used as the master take.
-On 17 June, an additional vocal track by McCartney and a string quartet were overdubbed on take 2 and that version was released.
+On 17 June, an additional vocal track by McCartney and a string quartet were overdubbed on take two and that version was released.

 Take 1, without the string overdub, was later released on the Anthology 2 compilation.
-On take 1, McCartney can be heard giving chord changes to Harrison before starting, but while Harrison does not appear to actually play, he was most certainly present because his voice is captured on the session tapes.
-Take 2 had two lines transposed from the first take: "There's a shadow hanging over me"/"I'm not half the man I used to be", though it seems clear that their order in take 2 was the correct one, because McCartney can be heard, in take 1, suppressing a laugh at his mistake.
+On take 1, McCartney can be heard giving chord changes to Harrison before starting.
+Still, while Harrison does not appear actually to play, he is most certainly present because his voice is captured on the session tapes.
+Take 2 had two lines transposed from the first take: "There's a shadow hanging over me"/"I'm not half the man I used to be", though it seems clear that their order in take 2 was the correct one because McCartney can be heard, in take 1, suppressing a laugh at his mistake.

 In 2006, just before the album Love was released, George Martin elaborated on the recording set-up of the song:

-The leakage of sound from one track to another caused concern when the surround version of the song was mixed for Love, but it was decided to include the track nevertheless.
+The sound leakage from one track to another caused concern when the surround version of the song was mixed for Love, but it was decided to include the track nevertheless.
 As Martin explained in the liner notes of Love:

 We agonised over the inclusion of "Yesterday" in the show.
 It is such a famous song, the icon of an era, but had it been heard too much?
 The story of the addition of the original string quartet is well known, however, few people know how limited the recording was technically, and so the case for not including it was strong, but how could we ignore such a marvellous work?
 We introduced it with some of Paul's guitar work from "Blackbird", and hearing it now, I know it was right to include it.
 Its simplicity is so direct; it tugs at the heartstrings.